 In 1995, the team set a then-program record for wins in a season (19), resulting in Seibert being named Maryland’s College Coach of the Year by the Maryland State Association of Baseball Coaches.

-Last season, Seibert guided his Green Terror squad to its best year ever.
+In 2012, Seibert guided his Green Terror squad to its best year ever.
 The team amassed a 24-13 record for the first 20-win season in program history and returned to the Centennial Conference playoffs for the first time in 10 seasons and its first-ever postseason berth with an appearance in the ECAC South Championship.

 The 2012 McDaniel squad recorded its first perfect spring training trip with an 8-0 record in Winter Haven, Fla.
 The end of that stretch coincided with Seibert’s 400th victory.
 The Green Terror added two more wins onto that streak for a program-best 10-game winning streak and later added a seven-game winning streak.

 For an encore, the Green Terror made it consecutive 20-win campaigns.
 The squad finished 22-16 and advanced to the championship game of the ECAC South tournament.

 Seibert is also a member of the American Baseball Coaches Association’s “Century Club,” amassing more than 400 career wins.